 3. Get an Octopus Card

 Ren’s cousin tells us that all you need to survive in Hong Kong is a mobile phone and an Octopus card.
 She was right.
 This incredibly convenient card can be used for so many things in Hong Kong.
 We bought them primarily for public transportation but you can use it for taxis, supermarkets, convenience stores, coffee shops, even bookstores.
-You can follow this link for a complete list of all the places where you can use an Octopus card.

 There are several types of Octopus cards available but we got the Standard which costs HKD 150.
 It’s available at MTR stations and comes with HKD 100 of initial stored value and a HKD 50 deposit which you can refund at the end of your trip.
 Conveniently, you can have it reloaded not just at MTR stations, but at convenience stores, fast food restaurants, coffee shops, and other add value service providers as well.
 Octopus cards are so convenient that getting one is a must on every trip to Hong Kong.
 Even if you won’t be using public transportation that much, it’s still good to have because you can use it to pay for other things.